RUS | ENG

 ...

-On 20 October 2021, at the session of the DLNP Dissertation Council, Igor Igorevich Denisenko defended the dissertation “Spectroscopy of light hadrons and search for exotic states in the J/ψ → K+K−π0 decay and in radiative decays of J/ψ into two pseudoscalars” for the degree of the Candidate of Physics and Mathematics in Specialty 01.04.16: nuclear and particle physics.
-Our congratulations to Igor on the successful defence of the candidate dissertation!
-We wish him further scientific achievements!
+On 25 February 2022, at the session of the DLNP Dissertation Council, Alexi Gongadze defended the dissertation “Development and design of large-area tracking systems for the muon spectrometer of the ATLAS experiment with the Large Hadron Collider” for the degree of the Candidate of Physics and Mathematics in Specialty 01.04.01: Instruments and methods of experimental physics.
+Our congratulations to Alexi on the successful defence of the candidate dissertation!
+We wish him further scientific achievements and success!

 ...